The PeB Board Members

-We are Pax et Bellum Board for the 2016/2017 academic year.
-The Board, along with several committees and partners work to create forums for learning about peace and conflict related issues.
-We encourage you to contact us with suggestions or to get involved!
+Hello!
+We are the new Pax et Bellum Board for the 2018/2019 academic year.
+The goal of the Board, along with several committees and partners, is to create a forum for learning about peace and conflict related issues by organizing different events and activities.
+We are very excited and encourage you to contact us with suggestions or if you would like to get involved!

 As treasurer, I am responsible for the finances and fundraising of the association.
 Please do not hesitate to contact me if you have any questions, comments or suggestions!